Huskyeder/stackato-doc/admin/cluster/index.rst

 A Stackato cluster can have multiple controller nodes running on separate VMs to improve redundancy.
-The key element in designing this redundancy is to have all controller nodes share a ``/home/stackato/stackato/data`` directory stored on a high-availability filesystem server.
-For example:
+The key element in designing this redundancy is to have all controller nodes share the following two important data directories on a high-availability filesystem server:

+* **/home/stackato/stackato/data**
+* **/var/stackato/data/cloud_controller_ng/tmp/staged_droplet_uploads**

+For example, to share */home/stackato/stackato/data*:

 * Create a shared filesystem on a Network Attached Storage device.
 [1]_